EditsbyVineeth/EdMentor02/README.md

 Feel free to contribute to the project.
 Follow these steps:

+1. Star the Repo.
-1. Fork the project.
+2. Fork the project.
-2. Create your feature branch: `git checkout -b feature-name`
+3. Create your feature branch: `git checkout -b feature-name`
-3. Commit your changes: `git commit -m 'Add some feature'`
+4. Commit your changes: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature-name`
+5. Push to the branch: `git push origin feature-name`
-5. Open a pull request.
+6. Open a pull request.

+## Feedbacks
+If you have any kind of feedbacks, suggestions or feature improvement plans or you find a bug feel free to open an issue in this repo.

 ## License